ThomBian/internet-problem/README.md

 # internet-problem

 Problem : given a network of computers (as a non circled non oriented graph), you can give only one computer access to an internet connection.
 That one can share this connection to all the computers connected in the graph.
-The solver has decide which computer is the best choice : minimizing the connection losses if any wire fall down.
+The solver has to decide which computer is the best choice : minimizing the connection losses if any wire fall down.
 It should return the number of losses in the worst case and the chosen computer id.

 # solution
 ## graph representation